keboola/Keboola-Design-System/COMPONENT-GUIDE.md

 - Used in: Topbar, user profiles
 - Container handles circular cropping
 - Always provide square images for consistent circular display

+## Support & Contributing

+### Support & Documentation

+If you need help implementing any component from the Keboola Design System:

+1. Check the detailed documentation in both README.md and COMPONENT-GUIDE.md
+2. Review the example implementations in the /examples directory
+3. For further assistance, please contact the design system team

+### Contributing

+When contributing to the Keboola Design System:

+1. Follow the established patterns and conventions
+2. Test components across different browsers and screen sizes
+3. Ensure accessibility compliance with WCAG 2.1 standards
+4. Document any new components or modifications
+5. Update example pages as needed